flyteorg/flyte/rsts/concepts/basics.rst

         :text: Life of an Execution
         :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    This section explains how an **Execution** progresses through the FlytePropeller execution engine and the timeline.
+    How an **Execution** progresses through the FlytePropeller execution engine and the timeline.

     ---

     .. link-button:: divedeep-data-management
         :type: ref
-        :text: How Flyte manages Data?
+        :text: How Flyte Manages Data?
         :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    This section explains what is metadata, how large amounts of raw-data is handled and how data flows between tasks.
+    What is **metadata**?
+How large amounts of **raw data** is handled?
+How data flows between tasks?

     ---

     .. link-button:: ui
         :type: ref
-        :text: Walkthrough for Flyte UI
+        :text: Flyte UI Walkthrough
         :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    This section provides a quick overview of the FlyteConsole.
+    A quick overview of the **FlyteConsole**.

     ---

     .. link-button:: divedeep-catalog
         :type: ref
-        :text: Platform-wide memoization/caching in Flyte
+        :text: Platform-wide Memoization/Caching
         :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    This section provides a deeper dive into what is memoization and the mechanics of memoization in Flyte.
+    A deeper dive into **memoization** and the mechanics of memoization in Flyte.

 The diagram below shows how inputs flow through tasks and workflows to produce outputs.